Monk, the Martial Artist

 D8 Hit Die.
 No armour or shield proficiency.
-Starts with simple-weapons proficiency, light-blades proficiency and natural-weapons proficiency.
+Starts with simple-weapons proficiency, light-swords proficiency and natural-weapons proficiency.
 Monks are often lawful, but any alignment is possible.

 Flurry of Blows: When unarmed or while wielding a light weapon, and not wearing